Skip to contents

 Hints are only allowed for coding questions, not for text questions.

 Fifth, the third code chunk, after the exercise and hint code chunks, is the test code chunk.
 Place the answer — the code which you want students to enter into the exercise code chunk — into the test code chunk.
-Since the test code chunk will be evaluated with the tutorial is knitted (which also happens during testing), this guarantees that correct answer will work for students.
+Since the test code chunk will be evaluated when the tutorial is knitted (which also happens during testing), this guarantees that the correct answer will work for students.

 There are some instances in which we can’t test code which we want students to use.
 The most common case is code which requires the web, generally for downloading data.
 In that case, we delete the test code chunk.

-Sixth, we separate the code chunks from the end of the exercise by
+Sixth, we separate the code chunks from the end of the exercise by using ###.

 For simple questions which result in a display of some data, one approach is to write “You should see that the value of height in row 1 is 23.”
 This allows the students to know that they are on the right track.
 Never hard-code a number.
 Use R to inline calculate it, even though this can be a bother.